mahammed1991/magical/README.md

 OS
 	Ubuntu
 Database
-	Django Defualt (While Developing sqlite3 was default selected, You can Choose any DB)
+	Django Defualt (While Developing sqlite3 was default selected, You can Choose any DB / Dont change DB as of now Keep sqlite3 as it is to check working flow of the app)

 Run recipe-suggestion: